Hort baronets

 The Hort Baronetcy, of Castle Strange in the County of Middlesex, is a title in the Baronetage of Great Britain.
 It was created on 8 September 1767 for John Hort, Consul-General at Lisbon, Portugal.
 He was the second son of The Right Reverend Josiah Hort, Archbishop of Tuam.
 The second Baronet sat as Member of Parliament for Kildare from 1831 to 1832.
 The third Baronet was a Lieutenant-General in the British Army and fought in the Crimean War.
 The current Baronet is Sir Andrew Edwin Fenton Hort, of East Prawle, Devon.

-The theologian Fenton John Anthony Hort was the grandson of the first Baronet.
+The theologian Fenton John Anthony Hort was a grandson of the first Baronet.